This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Serve immediately or store in an airtight container for up to 3 days at room temperature.
+• Serve immediately or store in an airtight jar in the refrigerator.

 Notes